Polygyny: India

 Polygamy in India is, in general, prohibited and the vast majority of marriages are legally monogamous.
 Polygyny among Christians was banned in the late 19th century, while The Hindu Marriage Act, 1955 banned polygyny for Hindus.
 Currently, polygyny is only allowed among Muslims; but it is strongly discouraged by public policy.
 Muslims are subject to the terms of The Muslim Personal Law (Shariat) Application Act of 1937, interpreted by the All India Muslim Personal Law Board.
-Prevalence of polygyny in India is very low: among married women, only 1.68% of Hindus, 2.45% of Muslims, 2.16% of Christians, and 1.16% of other religions live in polygynous marriages.
+Prevalence of polygyny in India is very low: among married women, only 1.68 percent of Hindus, 2.45 percent of Muslims, 2.16 percent of Christians, and 1.16 percent of other religions live in polygynous marriages.

 China

-In mainland China, polygamy is illegal under Civil code passed in 2020.
-This replaced a similar 1950 and 1980 prohibition.
+In mainland China, polygamy is illegal under the Civil Code passed in 2020.
+This codified a similar 1950 and 1980 prohibition.

 Polygyny where wives are of equal status had always been illegal in China, and had been considered a crime in some dynasties.
-In family laws from Tang to Qing Dynasties, the status of a wife, concubines and maid-mistresses couldn't be altered.
+In family laws from Tang to Qing Dynasties, the status of a wife, concubines and maid-mistresses could not be altered.
 However, concubinage was supported by law until the end of the Qing/Ching dynasty of the imperial China (1911).
 In the past, Emperors could and often did have hundreds to thousands of concubines.
 Rich officials and merchants of the elite also took concubines in addition to legal wives.
 The first wife was the head or mother wife; other wives were under her headship if the husband was away.
 Concubines had a lower status than full wives, generally not being seen in public with their husband and not having rights to decisions in the house.
 Children from concubines were considered inferior to those of the wife and did not receive equal wealth/legacy from their father.
 However they were considered legitimate, therefore had many more rights to inheritance of status and wealth than illegitimate children conceived outside a marriage.

 Polygamy was de facto widely practiced in the Republic of China from 1911 to 1949, before Kuomintang was defeated in the Civil War and retreated to Taiwan.
 Zhang Zongchang, a well-known warlord, notably declared he had three 'unknowns' – unknown number of rifles, unknown amount of money, and unknown number of concubines.